List of Fast & Furious characters: Jack Toretto

-Elle
+Elle Lue

-Elle is the daughter of a Japanese scientist couple who were involved in the development of Project Aries.
-After the completion of the project, Elle's family returned to Japan during the events of Tokyo Drift, settling down in Tokyo, only for Elle to witness the death of her parents in an orchestrated car blast one rainy night and later on being pursued by an unknown group of mercenaries.
+Elle Lue is the daughter of a Japanese scientist couple and Han Lue's adoptive daughter who were involved in the development of Project Aries.
+After the completion of the project, Elle's family returned to Japan during the events of The Fast and the Furious: Tokyo Drift, settling down in Tokyo, only for Elle to witness the death of her parents in an orchestrated car blast one rainy night and later on being pursued by an unknown group of mercenaries.
 This ultimately led to her chance encounter with Han (who was working for Mr. Nobody at that time on a mission).
 Han rescued her from her pursuers, making her his ward and family, and raised her while faking his death to safeguard himself from Deckard Shaw.
-Years later in F9, Elle has a chance meeting with Letty and Mia in Han's old hideout, helping them fight Otto's assassins and revealing Han's survival.
+Years later during the events of F9, Elle has a chance meeting with Letty and Mia in Han's old hideout, helping them fight Otto's assassins and revealing Han's survival.
 She, along with Han, later unites with Dom's team, where (besides Han explaining how he survived Deckard Shaw's attempt to kill him) it is revealed that her DNA is the biometric key to activate Project Aries.
 She is soon abducted by Otto's army, who force her to help them activate the device.
 Elle, however, is soon rescued from her captors by Han and the rest of the team (after which she lends a hand in fending off Otto's men), while Roman and Tej successfully destroy the satellite connected to the device.
 She is later seen visiting Dom's old home with Han to celebrate the team's victory with the others.
-Elle is portrayed by Anna Sawai.
-Young Elle is portrayed by Juju Zhang.
+In Fast X, Elle is revealed to be one of Dante Reyes' targets from his vision board.
+Elle is portrayed by Anna Sawai and young Elle is portrayed by Juju Zhang.